Learn About Us!

 The History of Highland Lodge:

-Highland Lodge sits on one hundred and thirty-two acres on Caspian Lake and Barr Hill in Greensboro, Vermont.
-"The Northeast Kingdom", or "NEK" was a name given to the state’s three northeastern-most counties by former Vermont Governor (and U.S. Senator) George D. Aiken, who was moved by the beauty of the area.
-It is arguably the most fiercely independent part of Vermont, as well as its poorest economically.
-The terrain varies tremendously, from swampy bogs flanked by dark pine forests, to deep and cold fjord-like lakes, rolling mountains and hillside pastures, flanked by majestic stands of maples.
+Highland Lodge sits on 132 acres overlooking Caspian Lake and Barr Hill in Greensboro, Vermont.
+"The Northeast Kingdom," or "NEK," was a name coined by former Vermont Governor (and U.S. Senator) George D. Aiken, inspired by the area’s stunning beauty.
+This region is often considered Vermont's most fiercely independent yet economically poorest area.
+Its terrain varies dramatically, featuring swampy bogs framed by dense pine forests, deep fjord-like lakes, rolling mountains, and hillside pastures lined with majestic stands of maple trees.

-Perhaps it's fitting that the name "Highland Lodge" is also part of a creative myth, as the main “Lodge” is not really a lodge at all – it was a farmhouse built in the 1860s by the Simpson family.
-Later the Goodrich family owned it and sold it to developers in 1926.
-These developers created the name and planned to build over seventy cabins, christening the main house as the ‘Lodge’.
-They had only built the kitchen wing of the main house, four little cabins, and sold some parcels of land before the stock market crashed in 1929 and the rest of their grand development scheme was abandoned.
+Interestingly, the name "Highland Lodge" carries a bit of myth, as the main “Lodge” was not originally a lodge at all.
+It began as a farmhouse built in the 1860s by the Simpson family.
+Later owned by the Goodrich family, the property was sold to developers in 1926.
+These developers envisioned a grand vacation community with over seventy cabins and designated the farmhouse as the Lodge.
+They managed to build only the kitchen wing of the main house and four small cabins before the stock market crash of 1929 forced them to abandon their ambitious plans.

-Over the course of the 20th century, Greensboro became a coveted place to enjoy summer vacations, with many professors from Yale and Princeton bringing their whole families up to summer on Caspian Lake.
-Highland Lodge became a fixture of the community as both a source of lodging and as a community gathering space.
-The Smiths renovated and added rooms, built the Ski Hut, additional cabins, a game room, raised the roof, and added an additional dining room which is now our House Bar.
+Throughout the 20th century, Greensboro became a coveted summer retreat, with professors from Yale, Princeton, and other institutions bringing their families to vacation along Caspian Lake.
+Highland Lodge grew into a cornerstone of the community, offering lodging and serving as a gathering space.
+The Smiths expanded the property, adding rooms, building the Ski Hut and additional cabins, creating a game room, raising the roof, and constructing an additional dining room, which is now the House Bar.

-In 1979, Carol and Dave Smith, Sr, sold the property to their son, David Smith and his wife, Wilhelmina.
-David and “Willie” decided to cut ski trails through their forest land and worked with their neighbors to develop a world-class trail network.
-This allowed the Lodge to remain open year-round for winter recreation in addition to the beautiful summer season.
-Today this trail network connects with the famous Craftsbury Outdoor Center trails, and the COC grooms and maintains the trails here in Greensboro to offer an unparalleled selection of picturesque Nordic skiing.
+In 1979, Carol and Dave Smith, Sr., passed the Lodge to their son, David Smith, and his wife, Wilhelmina.
+David and “Willie” expanded Highland Lodge’s appeal by carving ski trails through their forested land and collaborating with neighbors to create a world-class Nordic trail network.
+This addition allowed the Lodge to remain open year-round for winter recreation.
+Today, these trails connect with the renowned Craftsbury Outdoor Center network, which grooms and maintains them, offering unparalleled Nordic skiing opportunities.

 "I wonder if I have ever felt more alive, more competent in my mind and more at ease with myself and my world, than I feel for a few minutes on the shoulder of that known hill, while I watch the sun climb powerfully and confidently and see below me the unchanged village, the lake like a pool of mercury, the varying greens of hayfields and meadows and sugarbush and black spruce woods, all of it lifting and warming as the stretched shadows shorten." - Wallace Stegner